The Anti-Logic Primer™

 Stacks Image 162

 Statistically, turning left in a car is several times more dangerous than turning right.
-If you said this to someone who had never been in a car before, and without regard to any additional facts, that person might presume that right turns are the only turns worth making, and therefore, you should never turn left again.
-Technically speaking, you might be safer, but that next trip through downtown might take an awfully long time.
+If you said this to someone who had never been in a car before, and without regard to any additional facts, that person might presume that right turns are the only turns worth making, and therefore, you should never turn left ever again.
+Technically speaking, you might be safer, but that next Interstate trip might take an awfully long time.

 Return